 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

-There were about 17,000 jobs for Extraction Worker in 2016 (in the United States).
+In 2016, there was an estimated number of 17,000 jobs in the United States for Extraction Worker.
 New jobs are being produced at a rate of 19.4% which is above the national average.
 The Bureau of Labor Statistics predicts 3,300 new jobs for Extraction Worker by 2026.
 Due to new job openings and attrition, there will be an average of 2,600 job openings in this field each year.

 The states with the most job growth for Extraction Worker are Wyoming, North Dakota, and South Carolina.
 Watch out if you plan on working in Kentucky, Wisconsin, or West Virginia.
 These states have the worst job growth for this type of profession.